-Some examples of low THC flower strains available at WholesomeCo include Mai Thai Mint and Triple Chocolate Chip.
+Some examples of low THC flower strains available at WholesomeCo, a dispensary in Utah include Mai Thai Mint and Triple Chocolate Chip.
 These strains contain THC percentages that are lower than 15%.

 One of the biggest changes that has happened with cannabis over the last two decades is that cultivators and manufacturers are developing strains with more THC content than ever before.
 The percentage of THC included in what nowadays is called “low THC” is about the same as was typical in most cannabis strains twenty years ago.
 In addition, the overall cannabinoid ratios found in low THC cannabis are actually closer to what they may look like when a plant is simply allowed to grow in nature.

 Why is this important?
 According to research, a person will get the best healing effects from a cannabis product that takes the most advantage of what is called the “entourage effect.”
 This is the healing phenomenon that occurs when all of the phytonutrients (including cannabinoids and terpenes) within a cannabis product work together synergistically.
 (1)

 Cannabis that contains more moderate (low to mid-range) amounts of THC may actually allow you to benefit more from all of the phytonutrients in cannabis.
 This can mean more targeted help for nausea, sleep issues, neurological conditions, stress-related conditions, and overall pain.

 Higher THC doesn’t mean higher potency

 Many people are getting the wrong message when it comes to higher potency THC strains.